LukeCorc99/ELIZA-Chatbot-and-Trigram-Model-Project/README.md

    - Go to the Visual Studio Code download page.
    - Download the Windows installer (.exe).
    - Run the installer and follow the prompts to complete the installation.
-   Once installed, you can launch Visual Studio Code either normally or by typing `code .` in your terminal (after ensuring it's added to your PATH).
+   Once installed, you can launch Visual Studio Code either normally or by typing `code .` in your terminal (after ensuring it is added to your PATH).

 2. **Clone the repository:**
    Open your Command Line Interface and clone the project to your machine: